| michigan terminal system (mts) v6.0 installation notes for hercules v3.07 |

 mts *las |

-If you want more 3270 terminals (you should have at least 1 more besides console), connect them up before typing "mts *las".
+If you want to run more 3270 terminals for timesharing sessions (you should have at least one in addition to the console), it's recommended to connect them up before typing mts *las at the console.

 signon mts |